commercionetwork/commercio-sdk.dart/docs/lib/docs/docs_helper.md

 ## Provided operations

-1. Creates a new transaction that allows to share the document associated with the given `metadata` and having the optional `contentUri`, `doSign` and `checksum`.
+1. Creates a new transaction that allows to share the document associated with the given `metadata` and having the optional fields `contentUri`, `doSign`, `checksum` and `fee`.

-   If `encryptedData` is specified, encrypts the proper data for the specified `recipients` and then sends the transaction to the blockchain.
+   If `encryptedData` is specified, encrypts the proper data and optional `aesKey` for the specified `recipients` and then sends the transaction to the blockchain.

     ```dart
     static Future<TransactionResult> shareDocument({